krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 accumulation—this gives us a powerful framework for dissecting the dynamics of a system of presences.

-This forms the foundation for the next set of tools we’ll develop in the next section.
+This forms the foundation for computing the dynamic evolution of a presence mass in a system of presences.

 ## Computing Signal Dynamics

-Presence calculus concepts such as presence mass, incidence rates, and density are not unlike abstract physical notions like force, mass, and acceleration.
-In principle, these are measurable quantities that nature constrains to behave in prescribed ways at a micro scale.
+Presence calculus concepts—such as presence mass, incidence rate, and density— are not unlike abstract physical notions like force, mass, and acceleration.
+In principle, these are measurable quantities constrained by nature to behave in prescribed ways at a micro scale.

-Once we understand the rules governing their micro-scale behavior, we gain tools to systematically measure, reason about, and explain a vast range of observable macro-scale phenomena.
+Once we understand the rules governing their micro-scale behavior, we gain the ability to measure, reason about, and explain a wide range of macro-scale phenomena.
 Much of physics is built on this principle.

-In a similar vein, the presence calculus—and especially the *presence invariant* —provides a foundational law that governs the local, time-based behavior of any system composed of time-varying signals and the presences they induce.
+In a similar vein, the presence calculus—and especially the *presence invariant*— provides a foundational constraint that governs the local, time-based behavior of any system described by measurable, time-varying signals and the measures they induce: presence masses.

-Once we recognize that such a governing constraint exists, the presence calculus equips us with tools to describe, interpret, explain, and, in certain cases, make verifiable predictions about the macro-scale behavior of these systems.
+Recognizing that such a governing constraint exists allows us to build tools that describe, interpret, and explain macro-scale system behavior.
+With additional domain knowledge, these tools can also support verifiable prediction.

-Newtonian mechanics, for example, allows us to describe and predict the motion of some physical systems with remarkable precision—such as planetary orbits or the paths of falling objects.
-Yet even within this well-established framework, certain limits remain: the general three-body problem has no closed-form solution, and systems like the double pendulum exhibit chaotic behavior that defies closed-form prediction.
+Newtonian mechanics, for example, allows us to describe and predict the motion of physical systems with remarkable precision—such as planetary orbits or the trajectories of falling objects.
+Yet even within this well-established framework, limitations persist: the general three-body problem has no closed-form solution, and systems like the double pendulum exhibit chaotic behavior that defies exact prediction.

-Still, we can represent the behavior and evolutions of such systems as _deterministic_ trajectories through a parameter space, uncovering structure even where precise global behavior remain unpredictable.
-In much the same way, the presence calculus cannot forecast the exact evolution of systems of presences.
-Instead, by explicitly modeling signal histories and representing element trajectories over time, it equips us with powerful descriptive and tools to explain how these systems evolved retrospectively.
+Still, such systems can be represented as _deterministic_ trajectories through a parameter space.
+Even when precise long-term behavior is inaccessible, we can still uncover structure and causal explanation.

+In much the same way, the presence calculus does not aim to predict the precise evolution of a system of presences.
+Instead, by explicitly modeling signal histories and representing element trajectories over time, it provides powerful descriptive tools to explain how such systems evolve.

-This is an important consequence of the presence invariant.
-It shows that the macro-scale behavior of presence density in a system of presences can be deterministically composed Let's see how.
+Within this context, *convergence* and *divergence* are the two most important kinds of dynamic macro-scale behavior we can study.
+They allow us to define— formally and operationally—what it means for the accumulation of presence mass in a system to be in equilibrium.

-### Equilibrium: Convergence and Divergence
+### Convergence and Divergence

 Consider the highlighted portions of the accumulation matrix $A$ in [@fig:diagonal-top-row].